Metropolitan Planning Organization (MPO)

 The Charlottesville-Albemarle Metropolitan Planning Organization (MPO) is the forum for cooperative transportation decision-making among Charlottesville, Albemarle, state and federal officials.
 The MPO considers long-range regional projects and combines public input, technical data, and agency collaboration to develop forward-thinking solutions.
 Organized for the City of Charlottesville and the urbanized area of Albemarle County immediately surrounding the City, it is responsible for carrying out continuing, cooperative and comprehensive transportation planning and programming process.
 The MPO coordinates the transportation planning activities of the various transportation-related agencies that have both a direct and indirect impact on the Long Range Plan and Transportation Improvement Program.

-On January 23rd 2013, the MPO Policy Board approved the FFY12 Annual Listing of Funding Obligations.
+On March 6th 2014, the MPO Policy Board approved the FFY13 Annual Listing of Funding Obligations.
 The Annual Listing is a required document that outlines what transportation projects within the MPO received federal funding obligations in the previous Federal Fiscal Year (FFY).
 This document is intended to increase the transparency of government spending on transportation projects within the MPO.
+Document is available here.